ypkayla/RobuxFakeDisplay/README.md

 # FakeRobux Extension

 This browser extension for **Roblox** allows you to display fake Robux on your profile.
-It is designed for **educational purposes** and should be used responsibly.

 ### Features:
 - Display a fake amount of Robux on the Roblox website.